tchajed/coq-array/README.md

 Theorems about using lists as arrays, supporting indexing, in-bounds updates, and subslicing.

 I don't use this library any more so it doesn't see new features.
-I do aim to keep it working with new versions of Coq.
-Currently CI tests Coq 8.11 up to master and the library is simple enough that I don't anticipate needing to drop support for old versions.
+It should work on Rocq 9.0+.

 If you can use [stdpp](https://gitlab.mpi-sws.org/iris/stdpp) I would recommend using that, since it is well engineered and well maintained.
 However stdpp only